filipopper/filipopper/README.md

 <img align='rigth' src='https://raw.githubusercontent.com/filipopper/filipopper/master/sprites/luv.gif' width='50%'/>

 My name is Nicolás Filipovich, I have 17 years old and I'm from Uruguay.
-**I'm a computer science baccalaureate student**, right now I'm working on my graduation project with an emphasis on web development. at the same time I have a business with my partner where we take care of the creation and maintenance of web pages.
+**I'm a computer science bachelor's degree student**, right now I'm working on my graduation project with an emphasis on web development. at the same time I have a business with my partner where we take care of the creation and maintenance of web pages.
 I want to expand my knowledge and professional training, I hope to be able to apply to any job opportunity that is presented to me.

 - 🔭 I’m currently working on many web projects
 - 🌱 I’m currently learning PHP, Fabric, Spigot and React.js